Media Literacy Education

 Approaches:

-Media education can involve considering a media work as
+Media education can involve considering a media

-direct our attention and communicate meaning, while
+which its authors direct our attention and communicate

-who created it and why, its relation to similar works, how
+about its context: who created it and why, its relation

-different audiences might interpret it differently, and so on.
+interpret it differently, and so on.

-Both approaches are important and reinforce one another:
+Both approaches are important and reinforce one

 Media education addresses both the cognitive and